-- termination by mutual consent; or

-- notice given by the agency worker.

-- 5. Successive employer status does not apply, if:

-- the applicability thereof is not anticipated as a result of the agency worker knowingly or otherwise culpably providing incorrect or incomplete information as referred to in Article 4 paragraph 3; or - if the interruption between the two employment or agency work employment contracts is more than six months.
+- termination by mutual consent; or - notice given by the agency worker. - 5.
+Successive employer status does not apply, if: - the applicability thereof is not anticipated as a result of the agency worker knowingly or otherwise culpably providing incorrect or incomplete information as referred to in Article 4 paragraph 3.